Harlequin (band): History

 For their self-titled fourth studio album, Harlequin replaced Douglas with The Fixx bassist Alfie Agius as their producer.
 Harlequin (1984) produced only one single, "Take This Heart".
 The band effectively split after this album but, in 1986, Harlequin released their Greatest Hits album with one new track "(It's) No Mystery".
 This track was written by David Bendeth and Tom Cochrane, produced by Bendeth, and featured Belanger on lead vocals backed by Randy Booth, Randy Heibert, and some session musicians.
 In 1986, the line-up was Belanger (vocals), Randy Heibert (guitar), Randy Booth (bass), Igmar Munsch (keys), and Brad Meadmore (drums).
 The line-up changed almost yearly through the rest of the 1980s until 1987, when the line up of Glen Willows, George Belanger, Nik Rivers, Rob Waite, and M.J.
 Hutton toured parts of Canada up to 2007.
 Throughout that period Steve Broadhurst toured with the band as a sub for Rob Waite, and Paul McNair was also a sub for M.J.

 In 2004, the band released an album titled Harlequin II.
 The band was always active; leader George Belanger kept the band active while running another business for 18 years.
 He then set that enterprise aside and began recording again and released Waking the Jester, in 2007, then a live album, On/Q, in 2009.

 In 2006, the band was inducted into the Western Canadian Music Hall of Fame at the Western Canadian Music Awards.

 In 2007, Harlequin consisted of guitarist Derrick Gottfried, bassist Nik Rivers, keyboardist Darren Moore, and drummer A.J.
 Chabidon.
 This lineup released Waking the Jester (2007), which contained two singles, "Shine On" and "Rise".
 The band resumed touring and, in 2009, released Harlequin's first live album, Live On/Q.

 In 2013, Harlequin consisted of Belanger, guitarist Derrick Gottfried, drummer A.J.
 Chabidon, keyboard and guitarist Gary Golden, and bassist Paul McNair; and is the current line up touring in 2017.
 The band continues to tour, mostly within Canada.
+Golden had been the keyboardist with the original lineup.